FusionAuth/fusionauth-example-user-search/README.md

 To run, do the following:

 * In one shell, run `docker-compose up`
 * In another shell, `cd examples`.
-Then examine and run each example.
+There are three directories, one for each kind of search.

+There is one shell script, `examples/search.sh` that you can run.
+It takes an argument of a `-request.json` file.

+* `examples/search.sh examples/ids/ids-request.json` runs the ids search
+* `examples/search.sh examples/query/user-data-simple-request.json` runs one of the query searches

+## More

+You can read through the corresponding tutorial at TBD